8 Tips For Becoming A Morning Person (But Really This Time)

-If you tend to snooze your alarm clock, beg for five more minutes of sleep, and not want to talk to anyone until you've had your first cup of coffee, well, you may not be a morning person.
+It turns out, you might just be setting unrealistic goals for yourself.
+If you tend to snooze your alarm clock, beg for five more minutes of sleep, and not want to talk to anyone until you've had your first cup of coffee, well, you just may not be a morning person.
 But that's OK!

-Whether you're prone to early rising or like to sleep in may actually depend on your DNA.
-While there's not much you can do about your biology, there are healthy habits you can adopt that will help make mornings a little brighter.
+Whether you're prone to early rising or like to sleep in may actually depend on your DNA1.
+And while there's not much you can do about your biology, there are healthy habits you can adopt that will help make mornings a little brighter.
 Here are eight strategies to try today:

 "Treat yourself like a toddler," New York City–based holistic nurse practitioner Victoria Albina, N.P., MPH, says.
 "I mean it.
-Take a warm bath or shower (a drop in body temperature as you get out of the water tells your body it's sleep time).
-Diffuse calming essential oils like lavender and cedar; take a teaspoon or two of coconut oil right before bed to help stave off blood sugar crashes overnight.
+Take a warm bath or shower (a drop in body temperature as you get out of the water tells your body it's sleep time3).
+Diffuse calming essential oils like lavender4 and cedar5; take a teaspoon or two of coconut oil right before bed to help stave off blood sugar crashes overnight.
 Read by candlelight or a salt lamp.
 Be gentle with yourself."

 "Interestingly, they're all in various geographical settings," Vora comments, "but all seem to have a community where you may hang out by the fire after sunset, eat dinner, dance, sing, maybe make love, and then it's lights out because historically, it's not safe for humans to be out in the dark."